sigurd-de/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMApplication.md

 Accept wildcard characters: False
 ```

+> [!Note]
+> The icon size is limited to 250 x 250 px.
+Larger icon files will create an error during the execution.

 ### -IsFeatured
 Indicates whether the application displays as a featured app and is highlighted in the company portal.